vijithaepa/AddressBook_Grails/ReadMe.txt

-This contains the set of instructions required to build and run the address book application.
+This contains the set of instructions required to build and run the address book application with Grails.

 Contents :
 ==========